 Term Definition Partially disabled/ The insured person must: partial disablement • be unable to work in their insured occupation for the same hours or in the same capacity as before their total disablement, due solely to sickness or injury • be under the ongoing care of a registered medical practitioner for that sickness or injury, and following their medical advice earn a weekly income of less than 75 percent of their pre-disability income be working for more than seven hours a week • be unable to work for more than 40 hours a week.
 Policy start date The date, as shown in your schedule, when the terms and conditions under your policy start.
 (Policy start date is called policy inception date in your schedule.)
 Pre-disability income The average weekly income the insured person earned in their insured occupation during any 12-month period of their choice, within the 36 months immediately before their total disablement.
+For all claims made under the cover extension benefit, pre-disability income is the average weekly income the insured person earned in their insured occupation during the 12-month period immediately before their total disablement.
+For all claims made under the parent leave benefit, pre-disability income is the average weekly income the insured person earned in their insured occupation during any 12-month period of their choice within the 36 months immediately before their child required full-time care.
-Pre-existing condition A sickness or injury for which: symptoms existed that would cause a reasonable and prudent person to seek diagnosis, care, or treatment from a registered medical practitioner or other health professional such as a physiotherapist, psychologist, or chiropractor, or medical advice or treatment was recommended by or received from a registered medical practitioner or other health professional such as a physiotherapist, psychologist, or chiropractor.

-Term Definition Registered medical practitioner A doctor who is legally qualified and properly registered in New Zealand or Australia.
-The doctor cannot be: pradutional you or the insured person a business partner of you or the insured person any immediate family member or relation of you or the insured person.
-Registered nurse A nurse who is legally qualified and properly registered in New Zealand or Australia.
+Term Definition Pre-existing condition A sickness or injury for which: symptoms existed that would cause a reasonable and prudent person to seek diagnosis, care, or treatment from a registered medical practitioner or other health professional such as a physiotherapist, psychologist, or chiropractor, or medical advice or treatment was recommended by or received from a registered medical practitioner or other health professional such as a physiotherapist, psychologist, or chiropractor.
+Registered medical practitioner A doctor who is legally qualified and properly registered in their country of practice.
+If they are outside New Zealand or Australia, they must be agreed by us. productionor The doctor cannot be: you or the insured person a business partner of you or the insured person any immediate family member or relation of you or the insured person.
+Registered nurse A nurse who is legally qualified and properly registered in their country of practice.
+If they are outside New Zealand or Australia, they must be agreed by us.
 The nurse cannot be: you or the insured person a business partner of you or the insured person any immediate family member or relation of you or the insured person.
 Renewal date The date 12 months after the policy start date, and every 12 months after that.

-Sickness An illness or disease the insured person experiences.
+Term Definition Sickness An illness or disease the insured person experiences.
 Substantially incorrect A statement where the difference between what was stated and what is actually correct would have been considered material by a prudent insurer.

-Term Definition Totally disabled/total disablement The insured person is: unable to work for more than seven hours a week in their insured occupation due solely to sickness or injury not doing any other paid work earning a weekly income of less than 75 percent of their pre-disability income under the ongoing care of a registered medical practitioner for that sickness or injury and following their medical advice.
+Totally disabled/total disablement The insured person is: unable to work for more than seven hours a week in their insured occupation due solely to sickness or injury not doing any other paid work earning a weekly income of less than 75 percent of their pre-disability income under the ongoing care of a registered medical practitioner for that sickness or injury and following their medical advice.
 Unemployed The insured person is no longer in gainful employment as a result of an involuntary act on their part, and they are actively seeking alternative employment opportunities.
 Wait period The number of days (shown in your schedule) during which we do not pay a benefit.